Highway-Kebabbery/Job-Scraper/README.md

     * As a result, notifications can meaningfully contain the actual job titles available for application.
     * The drawback to this feature is that I may miss jobs that I am interested in if I do not use an expansive enough set of keyword filters.
 Even this won't gaurantee success.
     * The benefit to this feature is that I could target much larger companies that have a higher quantity of irrelevant listings.
-* Navigate through "Careers" sections with multiple pages using Selenium.
-    * This will likely require implementation on a per-company basis, much as the scraper currently requires unique information to identify the job listing titles.
-    * This will probably be implemented as its own method in the CompanyJobsFinder class.
 * I could conceivably condense all available listings at all tracked companies into one text file that is built daily and linked-to in the daily notification.
     * This would be useful if I am tracking so many companies that receiving one notification per company is cumbersome.
 However, it is not the most pragmatic feature to work on right now.
 * I know that the script might break when a targeted company removes all listings, but I'm not sure exactly how that will happen.
 I need to figure out which error this would return, or otherwise what unique feature may be of use in identifying this case.
 If I can handle the error when the scraper returns nothing, then I can program the script to set 'Titles' to an empty list.